Human Resources

 Supporting Sexual Minorities in the Workplace

-Strengthening Human Resource Development
+Strengthening Human Capital Development

 We believe that respecting the diversity of organizations and individuals and maximizing the vitality and capabilities of each employee will contribute to the sustainable growth of the Meiji Group, and we are focusing on human resource development.